AMSUCF/Digital-Archives/syllabus.md

 This course requires no texbook or software purchases.
 The primary texts are available for free through the UCF library, and all additional readings included in the weekly listings are freely available online.
 To access the textbooks through the UCF library, use the following links:

 - Trevor Owens, *Theory and Craft of Digital Preservation.* [Unlimited use ebook available through UCF](https://ucf-flvc.primo.exlibrisgroup.com/permalink/01FALSC_UCF/rh57g9/cdi_askewsholts_vlebooks_9781421426983)
-- Abigail d Kosnik, *Rogue Archives.* [Unlimited use ebook available through UCF](https://ebookcentral.proquest.com/lib/ucf/detail.action?docID=5966612)
+- Abigail De Kosnik, *Rogue Archives.* [Unlimited use ebook available through UCF](https://ebookcentral.proquest.com/lib/ucf/detail.action?docID=5966612)

 In addition, each module includes samples, tutorials, and resources to guide the projects and discussions.